martenrichter/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.md

 {{Section 3.1 WEBTRANSPORT-H2}} requires sending an SETTINGS_WEBTRANSPORT_MAX_SESSIONS settings parameter.
 This is not required here, as the protocol type is negotiated using the subprotocol mechanism of WebSockets and SETTINGS_WEBTRANSPORT_MAX_SESSIONS equal to 1 is assumed per WebSocket connection(HTTP1)/stream(HTTP2).
-{{ Subsections of Section 3.4 WEBTRANSPORT-H2}} requires sending initial SETTINGS for flow control.
+Subsections of {{Section 3.4 WEBTRANSPORT-H2}} require sending initial SETTINGS for flow control.
 As SETTINGS are not accessible for the WebSocket protocol using the existing WebSocket interfaces, a replacement is required.

 Therefore client and server MUST send the initial flow control values using CAPSULES